Danielratmiroff/project-management/README.md

 ## About

 ```
-I created this application to help me keep all my study materials, classes & notes organised in one place. 🧑‍🏫
+I created this application due to the need of a place were I can work on my university projects, keep track of my classes and meetings, all in the same place. 🧑‍🏫
 ```

 ### Link